 Teacup Pomeranian has a standard double coat with a fluffy undercoat and shiny outer coat.
 They can come in nearly endless and beautiful colors, including black, white, chocolate, tan, orange, red, and brindle.
 These are the most seen and popular colors of the Teacup Pomeranians.
 So, if you have any color preference, try to go for Teacup Pomeranian first.
 But the most important thing about their coat is the price as more unique coat colors have more prices.
 Let’s know more about their common colors.

 It’s a rare color of this dog, so you will be lucky if you find any reddish-orange Teacup Pomeranian.
 Many people also defined it as a rust color, which usually looks like the darkest and deepest orange when it’s come to fur.
 Some people confuse it with dark orange with red due to its rareness.

-Pure white Teacup Pomeranian has a snow-white color without any marking or shades on their fur, but it’s fall into the creams category if there is any making.
+Pure white Teacup Pomeranian has a snow-white color without any marking or shades on their fur, but it falls into the creams category if there is any making.
 If any secondary color markings appear then, the Teacup Pomeranian falls into the parts category.

-The orange color of this dog range from light color to dark; that’s why many people confuse and view orange as red.
-Many people can’t differentiate the thin line between red and orange.
+The orange color of this dog range from light color to dark; that’s why many people are often confused and view orange as red.
+They can’t differentiate the thin line between red and orange.
 The black stripping on the orange makes it orange brindles, and the black tipping makes it an orange brindle.